MySQL receiver

 Advanced configurations

-Collect data from multiple MySQL instances
+Collect data from multiple MySQL or MariaDB instances

 Omit the database name parameter, receivers.mysql.database.
 If omitted, the receiver will monitor all databases in the configured instance.